J.P. Crawford Player Props: Mariners vs. Nationals

 The Seattle Mariners, including J.P.
-Crawford and his .528 slugging percentage over his past 10 games, battle starter Jake Irvin and the Washington Nationals at T-Mobile Park, Tuesday at 9:40 PM ET.
+Crawford (.167 batting average in his past 10 games), take on starting pitcher Patrick Corbin and the Washington Nationals at T-Mobile Park, Wednesday at 4:10 PM ET.

-In his most recent game, he hit a home run while going 2-for-3 against the Nationals.
+He had a hitless showing in his previous game (0-for-4) against the Nationals.

 J.P.
 Crawford Game Info & Props vs. the Nationals